 Scientific Research and Experimental Development (SR&ED) Tax Incentive Program: Companies in Canada that invest in R&D can apply for the SR&ED tax incentives, irrespective of size, industry sector, or field of technology.
 The SR&ED tax credit and provincial tax credits for R&D are a distinct benefit in addition to corporate tax provisions allowing for full deduction of current R&D expenditures from business income.

 Nova Scotia Capital Investment Tax Credit (CITC): A refundable corporate income tax credit claimed by eligible corporations for capital equipment acquired for use in Nova Scotia.
 The capital equipment must be acquired as part of an "approved project", where $15 million or more is spent on “qualified property” over a period not exceeding 5 years and meets expenditure requirements.
-The rate of the tax credit is 15% of the capital cost of "qualified property" acquired in a taxation year, with a maximum tax credit of $30 million per "approved project."
+The rate of the tax credit is 25% of the capital cost of "qualified property" acquired in a taxation year, with a maximum tax credit of $100 million per "approved project."

+Co-op Education Incentive (CO-OP): The CO-OP program provides wage assistance to private sector, government-funded, and non-profit organizations offering career-related work experiences for university and community college co-operative students.
 Employers pay students a minimum of $15.00 per hour plus 4% vacation pay.
 CO-OP will reimburse $7.50 per hour to a maximum of 40 hours per week.
 Employers participating in IRAP and SR&ED are eligible for an “R&D Incentive” and may receive up to $10.00 per hour.